neg-c/psm/README.md

 ## Usage Example

-Here's a simple example showing color space conversion from sRGB to Adobe RGB, channel adjustments, and conversion through oRGB back to sRGB for display:
+Here's a simple example showing color space conversion from sRGB to Adobe RGB, channel adjustments, and conversion back to sRGB for display:

 ```cpp
 #include "psm/psm.hpp"